-Benefits of Molecular Analysis of the Microbiome vs Microbial Culture
+Benefits of molecular analysis of the microbiota vs microbial culture

 Microbial culture is the current gold-standard method for assessment of bacterial populations and infection.
-However, it has been demonstrated that, depending on the species, between 20% and 60% of bacteria cannot be cultured.
-Molecular assessment of the microbiome using RT-PCR allows detection of culturable and non-culturable targeted bacteria present in a sample.
+However, it has been demonstrated that between 20% and 60% of bacteria cannot be cultured.
+Molecular assessment of the microbiome allows detection of culturable and non-culturable bacteria present in a sample.

 CULTURE MOLECULAR

 BASED ON The identification of culturable endometrial pathogens The use of RT-PCR to detect all bacteria (including difficult-to-culture)

-OBJECTIVE YES YES
+OBJECTIVE RESULTS YES YES

 SPECIFIC (TARGETED AB TREAT.)
 YES YES

 DETECTS NON-CULTURABLE BACT NO YES

 SHORT TURNAROUND TIME NO YES